chen-assert/cccbd_web/Document/01_system_draft.md

 * Globalization ability

-  Because this application is mainly designed for transnational business, we should not only make the application can support multi-language but also need to make users everywhere could get good network linking.
+  Because this application is mainly designed for transnational business, we should not only make the application can support multi-language but also need to make users everywhere could get fast access speed.

+And after thinking about this question, we gradually design and discuss the whole system and finally make it can satisfy these requirements.

 ### 4.2.4 Develop process

 At the starting of the project, we firstly want to work together in the back-end development, but because the lacking of back-end develops experience and for better divide the work, we finally decide to make an individual sub-group for the responsible to do technical choosing and back-end developing.
 And next, by following the DevOps way, our team through continuous communication between front-end group and back-end group, and summarize the function required in the back-end.
 Then, we could build the required functions and provide them as APIs and write a document to let front-end group use these functions and build the application.

-Our project's API website build by APIdoc(<https://cccbd.top:8443/RESTHello/apidoc/index.html#api-Policy_and_Claim-PostClaimNew_claim>):
+Our project's API website build by APIdoc(<https://cccbd.top:8443/RESTHello/apidoc/index.html>):

 <figure>
   <div align='center'>